Learn more about the preparation for and results of this common diabetes blood test.

-The A1C test result reflects your average blood sugar level for the past two to three months.
-Specifically, the A1C test measures what percentage of your hemoglobin — a protein in red blood cells that carries oxygen — is coated with sugar (glycated).
-The higher your A1C level, the poorer your blood sugar control and the higher your risk of diabetes complications.
+An A1C test result reflects your average blood sugar level for the past two to three months.
+Specifically, the A1C test measures what percentage of hemoglobin proteins in your blood are coated with sugar (glycated).
+Hemoglobin proteins in red blood cells transport oxygen.

-You may need more frequent A1C tests if your doctor changes your diabetes treatment plan or you begin taking a new diabetes medication.
+You may need more-frequent A1C tests if your doctor changes your diabetes treatment plan or you begin taking a new diabetes medication.

 The A1C test is a simple blood test.
 You don't need to fast for the A1C test, so you can eat and drink normally before the test.

-During the A1C test, a member of your health care team takes a sample of blood by inserting a needle into a vein in your arm or pricking the tip of your finger with a small, pointed lancet.
+During the A1C test, a member of your health care team takes a blood sample by inserting a needle into a vein in your arm or pricking your finger tip with a small, pointed lancet.
 If the blood is taken from a vein, the blood sample is sent to a lab for analysis.

-For most adults who have diabetes, an A1C level of 7 percent or less is a common treatment target.
-Lower or higher targets may be appropriate for some individuals.
-If your A1C level is above your target, your doctor may recommend a change in your diabetes treatment plan.
+For most adults living with diabetes, an A1C level of less than 7% is a common treatment target.
+Lower or higher targets may be appropriate for some people.

 |A1C level||Estimated average blood sugar (glucose) level|

-|6 percent||126 mg/dL (7 mmol/L)|
+|6%||126 mg/dL (7 mmol/L)|

-|7 percent||154 mg/dL (8.6 mmol/L)|
+|7%||154 mg/dL (8.6 mmol/L)|

-|8 percent||183 mg/dL (10.2 mmol/L)|
+|8%||183 mg/dL (10.2 mmol/L)|

-|9 percent||212 mg/dL (11.8 mmol/L)|
+|9%||212 mg/dL (11.8 mmol/L)|

-|10 percent||240 mg/dL (13.4 mmol/L)|
+|10%||240 mg/dL (13.4 mmol/L)|

-|11 percent||269 mg/dL (14.9 mmol/L)|
+|11%||269 mg/dL (14.9 mmol/L)|

-|12 percent||298 mg/dL (16.5 mmol/L)|
+|12%||298 mg/dL (16.5 mmol/L)|